-- Clinical Site Support On-Site Veterinarian(s) (OSVs) and Staff

-- Clinical Year Mentors (CYMs)
+- 1. Clinical Site Support On-Site Veterinarian(s) (OSVs) and Staff - 2.
+Clinical Year Mentors (CYMs) - 3.
+Clinical Year Lead Veterinarians via CVM-ClinicalYear@arizona.edu - 4.
+Associate Dean, Clinical Relations

-- CVM-ClinicalYear@arizona.edu

-- Associate Dean of Clinical Relations

-Regular office hours are 8:00 am to 4:00 pm Mountain Standard Time (MST) excluding days when the Arizona campus is closed.
+U of A CVM regular office hours are 8:00 am to 4:00 pm Mountain Standard Time (MST) excluding days when the U of A campus is closed.
 Please remember when traveling outside of the state that Arizona does not practice Daylight Savings Time.

-For additional information on Arizona campus closure, please refer to the University of Arizona's Human Resources Holiday Calendar.
+For additional information on U of A campus closure impacting regular office hours, please refer to the University of Arizona's Human Resources Holiday Calendar.